google-research/federated/multi_epoch_dp_matrix_factorization/README.md

 <img src="images/matrices.png" height="200px">

-# Background

-Throughout this document, we will refer to the DP stochastic gradient descent (SGD) algorithm of [2] as DP-SGD and our multi-epoch matrix factorization work as MEMF-DP-FTRL.

 # Directory Structure

 -   The `dp_ftrl` package contains much of the run code for training models with